The Wedding Planner

 The Wedding Planner is a 2001 American romantic comedy film directed by Adam Shankman, in his feature film directorial debut, written by Pamela Falk and Michael Ellis, and starring Jennifer Lopez and Matthew McConaughey.

+The Wedding Planner was released by Sony Pictures Releasing on January 26, 2001.
+The film received negative reviews from critics and grossed $94.7 million against a $28–35 million budget.

 Plot

 Ambitious San Francisco wedding planner Mary Fiore is reintroduced to childhood acquaintance Massimo by her father Salvatore, who wants them to marry, but Mary declines.
-Hoping to persuade her boss, Geri, to make her a partner at their company, Mary is hired to plan catering heiress Fran Donolly's society wedding to long-term boyfriend "Eddie".
-While reporting her success to her colleague Penny on the phone, Mary's shoe heel gets stuck in a manhole cover.
-As she struggles to free herself, a taxicab collides with a dumpster that comes hurtling towards her.
-A nearby man pulls her out of the way of the speeding dumpster just in time, and she thanks him before fainting.
+She hopes that her boss, Geri, will make her a partner at their company, and is hired to plan heiress Fran Donolly's society wedding to long-term boyfriend Eddie.
+While reporting her success to colleague Penny on the phone, Mary gets her shoe heel stuck in a manhole cover.
+As she struggles to free herself, a taxicab collides with a dumpster that hurtles towards her.
+A man pulls her out of the way, and she thanks him before fainting.

-Waking up in the hospital, Mary meets her rescuer, pediatrician Steve Edison.
-Penny invites Steve to attend an outdoor movie with them, but makes an excuse to leave the pair alone together.
-Mary and Steve dance to an alfresco screening of Two Tickets to Broadway but are interrupted by a heavy downpour before they can kiss.
+Waking up in hospital, Mary meets her rescuer, pediatrician Steve Edison.
+Penny invites Steve to attend an alfresco screening of Two Tickets to Broadway with them but makes an excuse to leave the pair alone.
+Mary and Steve dance but are interrupted by a downpour before they can kiss.

 At a dance lesson with a client, Mary encounters Fran, who introduces her to her fiancé "Eddie", none other than Steve.
-Fran leaves them to dance together, and Mary angrily rebukes Steve for leading her on behind Fran's back.
+Fran leaves them to dance together, and Mary rebukes Steve for leading her on behind Fran's back.
 Penny reminds Mary that her career is more important than her feelings and persuades her to continue planning Fran and Steve's wedding.

 On a visit to a potential wedding venue in Napa Valley, Massimo appears and, to Mary's horror, introduces himself as her fiancé.
 While riding through the estate with Fran's parents, Mrs. Donolly's singing frightens Mary's horse.
 Steve rescues Mary again and admonishes her for condemning his actions when she was also engaged.

 At home, Mary scolds her father for trying to set her up with Massimo.
-Salvatore reveals that his marriage to her mother, which Mary has viewed as the perfect relationship, was arranged and only became a loving relationship months later, leaving Mary conflicted.
+Salvatore reveals that his marriage to her mother, which Mary has viewed as the perfect relationship, was arranged and only became a loving relationship later, leaving Mary conflicted.